-Lena Choudhary, JD, MS, RN is an associate professor of nursing at Montgomery College.
-She has been teaching for over 8 years.
-Her content focus is on legal and ethical issues in nursing along with work site environments particularly lateral violence or bullying in the nursing profession.
-She has presented at numerous conferences and faculty and student forums on this topic.
-She has taught at the bachelor's and graduate level as well.
-Lena Choudhary’s specialty is in public health nursing, particularly vulnerable populations, domestic and international.
-Her experience with the Forage Center and the Atlantic Promise simulations for over 5 years is supported by her continued professional development in nursing simulation which has grown in use tremendously in the last 10 years.
-Here, she reflects on her experiences in conversation with Forage Center Administrative Specialist, Catherine Cousar.
+Lena Choudhary, JD, MS, RN, is an associate professor of nursing at Montgomery College and has taught at the bachelor's and graduate level for nearly a decade.
+She has presented at numerous conferences and faculty and student forums.
+Her specialty is in public health nursing, particularly vulnerable populations both domestic and international, with a content focus on legal and ethical issues in nursing and worksite environments.
+Her experience with the Forage Center is supported by her continued professional development in nursing simulation, which has grown in use tremendously in the last 10 years.
+Here, she reflects on her experiences in conversation with Forage Center administrative specialist Catherine Cousar.

-Q: You are an associate professor of nursing at Montgomery College and specialize in public health nursing, particularly vulnerable populations, domestic and international.
-How has your experience in nursing and public health influenced your work with the Forage Center?
+Q: How has your experience in nursing and public health influenced your work with the Forage Center?

 Q: Has your work with the Forage Center influenced your approach to teaching public health nursing at Montgomery College?

-A: One year out students were required to cook their own meals with all the instructions and ingredients that were all freeze dried and safe in a non refrigerated environment.
-It included complete meals such as chili, and dried peanut butter powder.
-All the students had to do was either add water or boil water and stir it up.
-Well some students were not too familiar with this type of product and when they added the spic packets to the chicken tetrazzini and were about to feed the entire camp, we noticed that the spice packets had some interesting warnings.
-They stated "do not open or include in this food" "not safe for consumption" "these packets contain a non edible absorbent to insure the ingredients remain dry during storage."
-The students had put in the moisture absorbent packets into the food.
+A: One year out, students were required to cook their own meals, with instructions and ingredients that were all freeze-dried and safe in a non-refrigerated environment.
+It included complete meals, such as chili, and ingredients like dried peanut butter powder.
+All the students had to do was either add water or boil water, and stir.
+Some students were not too familiar with this type of product, and after they added the spice packets to the chicken tetrazzini and were about to feed the entire camp, we noticed that the spice packets had some interesting warnings.
+They stated, "Do not open," "Not safe for consumption," and "These packets contain a non-edible absorbent to insure the ingredients remain dry during storage."
+The students had put the moisture-absorbent packets into the food.
 We had to throw it all out!
 Many people were not happy about this.
-My thought was "wow these students may be able to assist people who are ill and traumatized, but they themselves may starve to death because they cannot cook.
+My thought was, "Wow, these students may be able to assist people who are ill and traumatized, but they themselves may starve to death because they cannot cook."